Train seat: Seating availability and communication

-In most trains there's free or open seating.
+In most trains there is free or open seating.
 In case one can make seat reservations, train seating plans or train seat maps are provided in computer reservation systems to allow future train passengers to select their seat, usually an aisle seat or window seat.
-On railway platforms passenger information systems generally display coach and seat numbers, allowing passenger to more easily find their reserved seat in the train.
+On railway platforms passenger information systems generally display coach and seat numbers, allowing a passenger to more easily find their reserved seat in the train.

 Japan

 This section mainly mentions about open coach cars in Japan.

-For Japanese train seats for individual compartments, see :ja:コンパートメント席.
+For Japanese train seats for individual compartments, see :ja:コンパートメント席 ("compartment seat").

 For Japanese train beds, see :ja:寝台車 (鉄道).

 Materials

 Historically, wooden seats were used on trains.
 Even today, certain sightseeing torokko trains (open observation cars) operating in various parts of Japan, such as the Sagano Scenic Railway and the Kurobe Gorge Railway, still use wooden seating.

 Excluding the aforementioned torokko trains, the standard seating found on most Japanese trains, including metro, typically features cushions on the seat and backrest, which are covered with a type of fabric called moquette.
 In some trains, leather is used instead of fabric (e.g., JR Kyushu’s 885 series before the refurbishment, Green Cars of JR Hokkaido's KiHa 261).

 In countries outside Japan, especially in metro / rapid transit designed for short-distance travel, it is common to find seats made of plastic or metal, which lack cushioning and are not covered with fabric.
 However, such seats are rarely seen on Japanese trains.
 The Osaka Municipal Subway 30 series introduced in 1973 were a rare example, featuring seats made with an FRP frame filled with polyurethane foam and covered in vinyl leather.
 However, especially during the summer months, the combination of the non-air-conditioned cars and the vinyl leather caused the seats to become slippery or sticky with sweat, drawing strong criticism from passengers.
 As a result, the seats were later replaced with more conventional moquette-covered ones.

 Wood seats, JR Shikoku Seto-Ōhashi Torokko train.

 Leather seats, JR Kyushu 885 series.